 - Space-based: pattern in which processing logic focuses on reaching the shards of databases stored on various servers.

-Since scalability has various aspects, you need to decide how you will track and measure the changes that occur due to scaling.
-You can measure the CPU and memory usage, network and disc inputs and outputs, latency duration, etc. Plenty of monitoring tools for application performance (APM tools like Traceview, NewRelic, and others) will power you with these insights.
+Decide how you will track and measure the changes that occur due to scaling — CPU and memory usage, network and disc inputs and outputs, latency duration, etc. Plenty of monitoring tools for application performance (certified APM tools like Traceview, NewRelic, and others) will power you with these insights.

 - PaaS.
 In this case, you get a developing platform for creating software (including framework and runtime environments).
 This is useful when you want to customize your product and plan on using APIs.

 - MBaaS.
-This is an option for managing the mobile backend and enabling certain features without their development.
-It’s widely used for mobile application development based on the website infrastructure.
+This is an option for managing the mobile backend as a service and enabling certain features without their development.
+It’s widely used for mobile app development based on the website infrastructure.

 Pushing the work to the clients means sending fewer requests to the servers.
 For example, instead of starting server-side sessions for authentications, you can use client cookies and JSON Web Token (JWT).